denten-books/plain-text/1-metaphor.md

 sort of "destined" revealing that can unfold only along a predetermined narrative, in which the answer is already given.
-The forester that walks the woods simply to cut them down can only reveal nature as a commodity, in what Heidegger calls a "standing resource."
-The forester who measures the felled timber becomes subordinate to the organization of cellulose, Heidegger writes [@heidegger_question_1977, 323].
+The forester that walks the woods simply to cut them down can only reveal nature as a commodity, in what Heidegger calls a "standing reserve."
+The forester who measures the felled timber becomes subordinate to the organization of cellulose, he writes [@heidegger_question_1977, 323].
 The wood is challenged forth by the need of paper, the paper to the press.
 The press consequently organizes the public, set on "swallowing what is printed, so that a set configuration of opinion becomes available on demand."
-In following the path of a determined narrative, technology turns the human into a human resource [@heidegger_question_1977, 323-4].
-It is in that sense, that Heidegger concludes that modern technology is "no more a human doing."
+In following the path of a determined narrative, technology turns the human into a human resource.
+It is in that sense, that Heidegger concludes that modern technology is "no more a human doing" [@heidegger_question_1977, 323-4].
 Nothing new can be learned in this predetermined way.

 The metaphoric device frustrates the Heideggerian vision of technology that reveals.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
 But in the mind, as a simulation, it dissembles to behave similar to page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
 Nor does a simulated tool reveal anything about the material it affects.
 The simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the medium giving rise to the simulation (computational device, in our example).